seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **ROMEO**
 And we mean well in going to this mask;
-But ’tis no wit to go.
+But 'tis no wit to go.

 **MERCUTIO**
 Why, may one ask?

 **ROMEO**
-I dream’d a dream to-night.
+I dream'd a dream to-night.

 **MERCUTIO**
 And so did I.